North Carolina Tar Heels women's lacrosse

 The North Carolina Tar Heels women's lacrosse team represents the University of North Carolina at Chapel Hill in National Collegiate Athletic Association (NCAA) Division I women's lacrosse and currently competes as a member of the Atlantic Coast Conference (ACC).
-The North Carolina women's lacrosse team won the ACC tournament in 2002 and their first Division 1 national championship in 2013.
+North Carolina is led by head coach Jenny Levy.
+The Tar Heels have won four national championships, in 2013, 2016, 2022, and 2025.